Are you drawn to small dogs with big personalities, the ones that seem to have endless energy packed into a tiny body?

 Try not to increase the speed of the tool too much because it may overtrain your dog and it can be stressful for him or her.
 Remember that it is all about the physical and mental challenge of walking on the treadmill.
 Also, as the owner, you need to display precautions at all times.
 Before you try walking your dog on a treadmill, you have to consult a dog trainer for proper guidance.

 Urban agility is another method to use up all of your dog’s energy.
 Coordination does not mean a competitive activity or sport.
 It is an ideal way to enhance your dog’s positive behavior.
-It may be suitable for a small, timid dog that needs enough confidence and an energetic dog that needs to calm down.
+It may be suitable for a small, timid dog that needs enough confidence or an energetic dog that needs to calm down.

 You may start your dog agility program anywhere you like by getting a broom and balancing it on chairs.
 With the dog on a leash, motivate your dog to jump over the broom.
 Then, try to reward your dog as your furry companion leaps to the other side.

-What is excellent about dog agility is that you can bond with your fur friend all throughout the experience.
+What is excellent about dog agility is that you can bond with your fur friend throughout the experience.
 Also, your dog will learn to obey and trust you.
-Plus, you will have the chance to challenge your dog to bring, up his or her energy level to complete the task.
+Plus, you will have the chance to challenge your dog to bring up his or her energy level to complete the task.
 That way, it will leave your dog tired and satisfied with the activity.

 If the methods above still do not work, then you may try out these techniques: